Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 print(f"{h:15} {label}")

-Returning early from the loop on the first hit is the idiom — no need to scan the rest once you have an answer.
+Returning early from the loop on the first hit is the idiom — no need to scan the rest once an answer is in hand.

 Previously: subprocess.
-Coming tomorrow — Paramiko: your first real SSH session to a router, driven entirely from Python.
+Coming tomorrow — Paramiko: a first real SSH session to a router, driven entirely from Python.